amir-and-erica/blog/src/pages/can-community-conversations-solve-san-francisco’s-housing-crisis.md

 smDescription: 'An evening of food + realtalk about homelessness in SF. '
 color: pink
 date: '2018-07-17T11:03:50-07:00'
-description: >-
-  What we learned from an evening of food and realtalk about homelessness in SF.
+description: 'An evening of food + realtalk about homelessness in SF. '
 tags:
   - Homelessness
   - Conversations